Saturday, August 14 (continued)

 I walked down the street, crossed at a traffic light that I remembered, turned right and walked a couple of blocks, wondering if I were only imagining the familiarity and if I would end up completely lost.
 I didn’t have a map as Gina and Sean did, and they hadn’t let me look at theirs.
 But wait—here it was—I turned left after the construction we’d dodged hours before, and there was Nancy, sitting on the steps of the building next to the car-park.
 Sven and Sari were coming along from another direction, and over that way were the Dansies and the Riches.
 The rest came within minutes.
-Sean and Gina were a half an hour late.
+Sean and Gina were a half an hour late, to my silent satisfaction.

 Nancy reminded me that I owed her £3, so I gave her that, leaving me with 50p for the rest of the trip.
 I told her I’d borrow some back if I got too hungry.
 Meanwhile, I had peaches, nectarines, bread, and chocolate.